Uberspace/lab/source/guide_synapse.rst

 .. include:: includes/web-backend.rst

-To enable federation as described MatrixFederation_ we need to announcei, that we are listening on port 443 (the reverse proxy), either via DNS or via .well-known.
+To enable federation as described MatrixFederation_ we need to announce, that we are listening on port 443 (the reverse proxy), either via DNS or via .well-known.

 DNS announcement
 ----------------